Financial Times: History

+Origins

 The FT was launched as the London Financial Guide on 10 January 1888, renaming itself the Financial Times on 13 February the same year.
 Describing itself as the friend of "The Honest Financier, the Bona Fide Investor, the Respectable Broker, the Genuine Director, and the Legitimate Speculator", it was a four-page journal.
 The readership was the financial community of the City of London, its only rival being the more daring and slightly older (founded in 1884) Financial News.
-On 2 January 1893 the FT began printing on light pink paper to distinguish it from the similarly named Financial News: at the time it was also cheaper to print on unbleached paper (several other more general newspapers, such as The Sporting Times, had the same policy), but nowadays it is more expensive as the paper has to be dyed specially.
+On 2 January 1893 the FT began printing on light pink paper to distinguish it from the similarly named Financial News.
+The pink tint came from the pink color of the China clay they began sourcing from the Bodelva clay pit near St Austell, Cornwall, and at the time, it was cheaper not to bleach the paper (several other more general newspapers, such as The Sporting Times, had the same policy), but nowadays it is more expensive as the paper has to be dyed specially.

+Purchase by the Berry brothers

+The Berry brothers, Lord Camrose and Gomer Berry (later Lord Kemsley), purchased the Financial Times in 1919.

+Purchase by Brendan Bracken; merger with the Financial News

-After 57 years of rivalry the Financial Times and the Financial News were merged in 1945 by Brendan Bracken to form a single six-page newspaper.
-The Financial Times brought a higher circulation while the Financial News provided much of the editorial talent.
+In 1945, Brendan Bracken purchased the Financial Times from Lord Camrose, and, following 57 years of rivalry, merged it with the Financial News to form a single six-page newspaper.
+The Financial Times had a higher circulation, while the Financial News provided much of the editorial talent.
 The Lex column was also introduced from Financial News.
+With this purchase and merger, Bracken is credited as being "the effective founding father of the modern Financial Times, Britain’s highest quality daily newspaper."